 Section 2.
 Policy Development Process Manual

-The GNSO shall maintain a Policy Development Process Manual (PDP Manual) within the operating procedures of the GNSO maintained by the GNSO Council.
+The GNSO shall maintain a Policy Development Process Manual (“PDP Manual”) within the operating procedures of the GNSO maintained by the GNSO Council.
 The PDP Manual shall contain specific additional guidance on completion of all elements of a PDP, including those elements that are not otherwise defined in these Bylaws.
-The PDP Manual and any amendments thereto are subject to a twenty-one (21) day public comment period at minimum, as well as Board oversight and review, as specified at Article X, Section 3.6.
+The PDP Manual and any amendments thereto are subject to a twenty-one (21) day public comment period at minimum, as well as Board oversight and review, as specified at Section 11.3(d).

 Section 3.
 Requesting an Issue Report